Can Sciatica Cause Groin Pain?

 A Quick Note About Cauda Equina Syndrome

-These symptoms are very similar to what you might experience with sciatica groin pain, but it’s important to distinguish the two, as CES requires immediate hospitalization.
+These symptoms are very similar to what you might experience with sciatica groinpain, but it’s important to distinguish the two, as CES requires immediate hospitalization.

 Referred Pain

-No, this isn’t pain that your nerves recommended to you.
+No, this isn’t the pain that your nerves recommended to you.
 Referred pain is any pain that seems to “migrate” or is otherwise seemingly unrelated to the actual problem area.
-A familiar example of this is in heart attack patients, who often feel pain in their left arms at the time of their heart attacks.
+A familiar example of this is in heart attack patients, who often feel pain in their left arm at the time of their heart attacks.
 There are still many mysteries surrounding the nature of referred pain.
 Some theories state that it occurs due to the brain stem receiving sensory input from multiple areas at the same time, overwhelming it and causing it to not be able to identify the correct source.
 Some newer theories have suggested a more subatomic approach involving quantum mechanics.|

 Whatever the forces at play, there is one consistent truth: the pain is almost always related to the same nerve as the source.
 So, referred pain involving sciatica and the groin makes sense.